 Psychology needs a forum for bringing together the wide range of investigators who are responsible for this scientific progress.
 This is the purpose of ARP.
 Members do not have to define themselves as “personality psychologists.”
 In fact, many of those who currently are making important contributions to our field and attend our meetings were trained in other specialties (e.g., clinical psychology, social psychology, psychiatry, human development, health psychology, I/O psychology).

 What are the benefits of ARP Membership?
-Members receive online access to the Journal of Research in Personality (JRP) and Social Psychological and Personality Science (SPPS), and can purchase print copies of these journals at a significantly reduced annual rate.
+Members receive online access to Social Psychological and Personality Science (SPPS), and can purchase print copies of this journal at a significantly reduced annual rate.
 Members can also register for the biennial ARP conference at a discounted rate.
 Regarding the journal, SPPS, co-sponsored with several other scientific societies, publishes cutting-edge, short reports of important studies in personality and social psychology.
 Regarding the ARP conference, we hold a stand-alone meeting every other year.
 It is an opportunity for researchers to present and discuss cutting edge research about personality.

 ARP Executive Board